Skip to development updates

 Then your reality abruptly ended, consumed by The Void.

-Now you stand in the Dreamscape — a shattered desert of impossible stars, living stone, and forgotten worlds — holding a dagger that whispers in your mind.
+Now you stand in the Oneiron Expanse — a shattered desert of impossible stars, living stone, and forgotten worlds — holding a dagger that whispers in your mind.
 Your universe has been erased, devoured by entities that consume existence itself.
 Everyone you loved is gone.

 Except your memory.